Mary Wollstonecraft: The fall of the Jacobins and An Historical and Moral View of the French Revolution

-In Biographical Memoirs of the French Revolution (1799) the historian John Adolphus, F.S.A., condemned Wollstonecraft's work as a 'rhapsody of libellous declamations' and took particular offense at her depiction of King Louis XVI.
+In Biographical Memoirs of the French Revolution (1799), the strongly anti-Jacobin historian John Adolphus condemned Wollstonecraft's work as a "rhapsody of libellous declamations" and took particular offence at her depiction of Louis XVI.

 England and William Godwin

 Seeking Imlay, Wollstonecraft returned to London in April 1795, but he rejected her.
-In May 1795 she attempted to commit suicide, probably with laudanum, but Imlay saved her life (although it is unclear how).
+In May 1795, she attempted to commit suicide, probably with laudanum.
+Imlay saved her life, but it is unclear how.
 In a last attempt to win back Imlay, she embarked upon some business negotiations for him in Scandinavia, trying to locate a Norwegian captain who had absconded with silver that Imlay was trying to get past the British blockade of France.
 Wollstonecraft undertook this hazardous trip with only her young daughter and Marguerite, her maid.
-She recounted her travels and thoughts in letters to Imlay, many of which were eventually published as Letters Written During a Short Residence in Sweden, Norway, and Denmark in 1796.
+She recounted her travels and thoughts in letters to Imlay, many of which were eventually published as Letters Written in Sweden, Norway, and Denmark in 1796.
 When she returned to England and came to the full realisation that her relationship with Imlay was over, she attempted suicide for the second time, leaving a note for Imlay:

 She then went out on a rainy night and "to make her clothes heavy with water, she walked up and down about half an hour" before jumping into the River Thames, but a stranger saw her jump and rescued her.
 Wollstonecraft considered her suicide attempt deeply rational, writing after her rescue, I have only to lament, that, when the bitterness of death was past, I was inhumanly brought back to life and misery.
 But a fixed determination is not to be baffled by disappointment; nor will I allow that to be a frantic attempt, which was one of the calmest acts of reason.
 In this respect, I am only accountable to myself.
 Did I care for what is termed reputation, it is by other circumstances that I should be dishonoured.